Rudxain/Rudxain.github.io/index.md

 - Google+.
 Because it died with the social media, lol
 - Facebook.
 Usernames (sorted from oldest to newest): faladagron, faladragon, Bitscardo, RFSgp, RicardoFSerrata, RicardoFernandezSerrata, Rudxain.
 I only had 1 account, I never forgot the password (unlike other people, lol)
 - Instagram.
 I had many usernames because I **deleted it 3 or 4 times**
 - Twitter.
-It was boring, now it's the opposite!
+It was boring circa ~2016, now it became corrupted by greed (Elon Musk)
 - Duolingo.
 I liked it, and completed the full English & Spanish courses with high scores.
 I learned some Greek, Latin, Esperanto, Portuguese, Japanese Hiragana, Chinese Mandarin, Italian, French, and German.
 But I forgot about most of them, lol
 - Desmos.
 Saving projects on the cloud is useful, but I realized I don't need it.
 I prefer WolframAlpha
 - Samsung.
 I just wanted a dark theme on my Galaxy J3 Mission (it had Android 8), so I installed the most "vanilla"/"faithful" theme (I don't remember the name, but it was "high contrast")